 The Staatliche Museen zu Berlin on Twitter

 Twitter is a social network that allows its users to send out short messages, so-called 'tweets'.
 You can sign up to 'follow', i.e. subscribe to, the tweets of other users.
 The Staatliche Museen zu Berlin has a Twitter account, through which it communicates with their visitors and other interested Twitter users about its museums and collections.
+Due to a staff changeover, we are taking a temporary twitter break.

 The Staatliche Museen zu Berlin's detailed Twitter policy is available: